Barbara P

 Autobiography vs. Biography

 The major difference between a biography and an autobiography is that an autobiography is written by the subject themselves.
-Whereas, a biography is written by a third person.
+Whereas, a biography is written by the third person.

 Here are the key differences between autobiography vs. biography.